pakkunandy/imageforensics/README.md

 python foreimg.py -gm demo.jpg
 ```

-After you run the command, the tampered region is highlight will dark color.
+After you run the command, the tampered region is highlight with dark color.

 More:
 You can choose the quality of the resaved image: